ucsd-cse12-f20/ucsd-cse12-f20.github.io/index.md

 <p>Participation in this study may involve some added risks or discomforts.
 These include the following:

 A potential for the loss of confidentiality.
 We will not share your personally identifying data with people outside our research team.
 Data will only be kept in anonymized form for research purposes.
-Course data will not used for this research study until after final grades have been posted and will be rendered confidential by removing any identifiers before analysis.
+Course data will not be used for this research study until after final grades have been posted and will be rendered confidential by removing any identifiers before analysis.
 Your instructor will not know whether or not you are participating in this study until after final grades have been posted.
 Data from students who opt out of the study will be removed prior to data analysis.
 Research records will be kept confidential to the extent allowed by law.
 Research records may be reviewed by the UCSD Institutional Review Board.
 Since this is an investigational study, there may be some unknown risks that are currently unforeseeable.
 You will be informed of any significant new findings.</p>

 <h5>What are the alternatives to participating in this study?</h5>